GMcD/MachineLearning/README.md

 but develops that sample code with
     * TensorBoard Integration,
     * Persistent Model State,
-    * PyPi package allowing pip install, and more.
+    * PyPi compatible package allowing pip install, and more.

 This python main module provides a simple command line interface to the API, which is also available in the [GMcD_ML](https://github.com/GMcD/MachineLearning/blob/master/GMcD_ML.ipynb) Jupyter notebook.

 [![Open in CoLab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/GMcD/MachineLearning/blob/master/GMcD_ML.ipynb)

+> If TensorBoard integration fails to show inline, try whitelisting CoLab and
+> GoogleUserContent in Third Party Cookies.

 Scalars
 -------